Brisbane Organising Committee for the 2032 Olympic and Paralympic Games

 The legislation outlines the functions and board composition of the Organising Committee.
 At least 50% of the nominated directors holding office must be women.
 It is likely that the Board will change between 2021 and 2032 due to changes in roles and term limitations.

-Prior to Brisbane winning the right to host the 2032 Olympics and Paralympics, the Commonwealth Government committed to fund half the costs of critical infrastructure with the Queensland Government.
+Prior to Brisbane winning the right to host the 2032 Olympics and Paralympics, the federal government committed to fund half the costs of critical infrastructure with the Queensland Government.
 An Olympic Infrastructure Agency would be established with shared governance arrangements and oversee all projects from the planning, scoping and design phase through to contracting, construction and delivery.

 Board

+Brisbane Olympic and Paralympic Games Arrangements Act 2021 outlines the composition and criteria of the Board members.
+The appointment of President and Vice Presidents are outlined in the Act.
+In July 2025, Crisafulli Government reduced the Board from 24 to 15 members and from six Vice Presidents to two.

+Board positions removed in July 2025.

 Management

-In December 2022, Cindy Hook was appointed Chief Executive Officer.
+In December 2022, Cindy Hook was appointed chief executive officer.